reach-sh/reach-lang/docs/src/tut/wfs/index.md

 This section shows you how to tell your DApp whether to run as the `seller` or the `buyer`.
 You do this by passing `role` as a command-line argument (e.g. `{!cmd} reach run index seller`).
-You cannot do this by passing `role` as a custom environment variable (e.g. `{!cmd} ROLE=seller reach run`) because in order to protect you, the [reach](https://github.com/reach-sh/reach-lang/blob/master/reach) script exports only a pre-determined list of environment variables (including `{!cmd} REACH_CONNECTOR_MODE`) within the Docker container where it runs your DApp.
+You cannot do this by passing `role` as a custom environment variable (e.g. `{!cmd} ROLE=seller reach run`) because in order to protect you, the `{!cmd} reach` tool exports only a pre-determined list of environment variables (including `{!cmd} REACH_CONNECTOR_MODE`) within the Docker container where it runs your DApp.
 Follow these directions to pass `role` as a command-line argument:

 1. In `index.mjs`, find the following line:

     ``` js
     load: /examples/wisdom-1-starter/index.mjs
-    md5: bc703e20446c21e4806a2d0719de31c8
+    md5: 77f7503ee58c2459f3793262212ca702
     range: 4-4
     ```